gbif/ssg-gb26/content/05_travel-accommodation/en.md

 ---

+## Local transportation in Leiden

+Dutch public transport requires a so-called OV-chipkaart, a smart card that can be used for bus, tram, train and metro services.
+Since there is no specific OV-chipkaart for visitor, we recommend using either a single-use chipcard or an ‘anonymous OV-chipkaart’.
+The single-use chipcard has limited validity and can be used to travel on bus/tram/metro lines in a single city.
+If you want to travel by train, you can buy a different single-use chipcard that is valid on the train for your specified itinerary only.
+If you are staying in Holland for more than a few days and plan to travel by public transport more frequently, we recommend the anonymous OV-chipkaart as the best and most economic ticket for your trips since it can be used for all public means of transport in Holland.
+More information about getting an [ov chip kaart](https://www.holland.com/global/tourism/plan-your-holiday/getting-around-in-holland/public-transport/ov-chip-card-5.htm).

+---

 ## General travel information

 ### Currency
 The Netherlands is part of the European Monetary Union.
 The currency is Euro (€).

+If you want to change your local currency into euros you can do so at Schiphol Airport.

+ATMs, aka cash machines, are widely available and can be found outside most banks and at airports and most train stations.

+All the major international credit cards are recognized, and most hotels and large stores accept them.
+But many shops, restaurants and other businesses (including Dutch Railways and supermarket chains) do not accept credit cards, including European cards with security chips.

 ### Weather
 The Netherlands climate is temperate maritime.
 The average temperature in Leiden in October is 11º C, average rain is 93 mm.